davidrhoden/davidrhoden-basic-netlify/timeline/buddy/buddy-porch-nov-25-2020.md

 ---
 title: Buddy on the porch.
 date: 2020-11-25T11:00:00.000Z
-summary: Documenting the exciting life of an animal who puts up with me.
 excerpt: Documenting the exciting life of an animal who puts up with me.
 category: timeline
 image: /static/img/buddy/buddy-porch-nov-25-2020.jpg